CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Orion-Grieco/README.md

 * An initial thought of improving the artifact would be to utilize a more versatile machine learning or NLP model that can determine more between the user input and article(s) rather than a direct correlation based upon a relative similarity.
   * An ideal enhancement for this idea would to be to search for either a phrase (or a string within an article that matches the user-inputted phrase as close as possible), or a set of keywords.
+  * Another enhancement in kind to this general notion would be to utilize a larger or more robust model as well to further support the accuracy of the similarity matrix scores, as well as improve the overall accuracy and general function of the model.
+* General research into interactions between models as well would be convenient, as to look for different ways to enhance the function of the artifact through "mixing and matching" of a multitude of packages, modules, or models altogether.

 ---